omi-akif/palki-wordpress/README.md

 2. Rename the file "palki-wordpress" to "wordpress"
 3. Run the XAMPP Apache server and MySQL
 4. Type "localhost/wordpress/wp-admin" in a browser
-5. Enter username root and
+5. Enter username -> root and password -> C!s5dh$r!UzYKDng0e
+6. After landing on the admin page, go to pages in the left menu bar.
-Copy the files to the htdocs directory and run XAMPP.
-There is a page named "HOME".
-That is the original desing page.
+7. There is a page named "HOME".
+Edit the page using elementor.